ipfs/ipfs-docs/docs/quickstart/publish_cli.md

    w3 up welcome-to-IPFS.jpg
    ```

-Congratulations, you have successfully **pinned** a file to IPFS! 🎉
+Congratulations, you have successfully **pinned** a file to IPFS using the w3 cli! 🎉

 Let's unpack what just happened, by looking at CIDs.